mgmeyers/obsidian-style-settings/README.md

 ## `heading`

-`heading`s can be used to organize and group settings, but do not add any functionality.
-Along with the required attributes, `heading`s must contain a `level` attribute:
+`heading`s can be used to organize and group settings into collapsable nested sections.
+Along with the required attributes, `heading`s must contain a `level` attribute between `1` and `6`, and can optionally contain a `collapsed` attribute:

 ```css
 /* @settings